BlinovaAlexa/The_Compliance_Registry_Documentation/Linked.md

 When user creates a new request (or a group of requests), the system schedules sending related notifications in 10 minutes.
 When a request is sent to an Affiliate, they will create a profile and share their required certificate.

+Also user could view contact for any document.

 ![View Contact](/images/mynetwork7.jpg)

 Unlink icon allows user to remove the document from his network